ArrakisFinance/vault-v1-periphery/README.md

 ```
 struct MintData {
+    // address of ArrakisV1 vault
+    IArrakisVaultV1 vault;
     // amount of token0 to deposit
     uint256 amount0In;
     // amount of token1 to deposit
     uint256 amount1In;
     // amount of LP tokens to mint
     uint256 mintAmount;
+    // account to receive minted tokens
+    address receiver;
+    // address of gauge to stake tokens in
+    address gaugeAddress;
 }
 ```